bfontaine/Dazibao/docs/report.md

 * If a signal is sent more than one time before entering handler, only one signal will be delivered.
-* This issue could have been resolved with real-time signals, but we would loose the broadcasting ability of "normal" signals.
+* This issue could have been resolved with real-time signals, but we would loose the broadcasting ability of "standard" signals.

+We finally moved to pthread to avoid complication in process communication, simplify memory sharing, and save ressources.

 #### Known issues / Limitations